open-cluster-management-io/open-cluster-management-io.github.io/content/zh/developer-guides/addon.md

 2. Register the supported configuration types when building one `AgentAddon` with `AgentAddonFactory`

-3. Implement a `GetValuesFunc` to transform the configuration to add-on framework `Values` object and add the `GetValuesFunc` to the `AgentAddonFactory`, for example
+3. Implement a `GetValuesFunc` to transform the configuration to addon-framework `Values` object and add the `GetValuesFunc` to the `AgentAddonFactory`, for example

     ```go
     agentAddon, err := addonfactory.NewAgentAddonFactory("helloworldhelm", helloworld_helm.FS, "manifests/charts/helloworld").